Kumneger0/kpass/README.md

 -   **Backend:** Go
 -   **Frontend (Chrome Extension):** Typescript and Plasmo

-This guide provides a road-map for getting started with [Project Name], allowing you to:
+This guide provides a road-map for getting started with kpass, allowing you to:

 -   Set up your development environment.
 -   Develop the Chrome extension for managing passwords within your browser.